Duke of Devonshire: The ninth, tenth and eleventh Dukes

 Devonshire died childless and was succeeded by his nephew, the ninth Duke.
 He was the eldest son of Lord Edward Cavendish, third son of the seventh Duke.
-He was a Conservative politician and served as Governor-General of Canada from 1916 to 1921 and as Secretary of State for the Colonies from 1922 to 1924.
+He was a Conservative politician and served as Governor General of Canada from 1916 to 1921 and as Secretary of State for the Colonies from 1922 to 1924.

 His elder son, the tenth Duke, also a Conservative politician, served as Under-Secretary of State for Dominion Affairs, as Under-Secretary of State for India and Burma and as Under-Secretary of State for the Colonies.
 He married Lady Mary Gascoyne-Cecil, who was Mistress of the Robes to Queen Elizabeth II from 1953 to 1966.
 Their elder son and heir apparent William Cavendish, Marquess of Hartington, married Kathleen Kennedy, daughter of Joseph Kennedy and sister of the future President of the United States, John Fitzgerald Kennedy.
 Lord Hartington was killed in the Second World War in 1944 shortly after the marriage.
 The couple had no children.

 Devonshire was therefore succeeded by his second and only surviving son, the eleventh Duke.
-He sat on the Conservative benches in the House of Lords and held political office (under his uncle Harold Macmillan and later under Sir Alec Douglas-Home) from 1960 to 1964.
+He sat on the Conservative benches in the House of Lords and held political office (under his uncle Harold Macmillan and later under Alec Douglas-Home) from 1960 to 1964.
 Devonshire married the Hon.
 Deborah Mitford, the youngest of the famous Mitford sisters.
 As of 2022, the titles are held by their second and only surviving son, Peregrine Cavendish, 12th Duke of Devonshire, who succeeded in 2004.

 The ninth and tenth dukes both served as Chancellor of the University of Leeds.